-- B.5 Both Gilt-Edged Market Makers (GEMMs) and end-investors have reported ongoing demand for conventional and index-linked gilts that is well diversified across the maturity spectrum and by investor type.
-However, a combination of factors, including a changing operating environment and strains in the money markets, mean that accessing such demand may be more challenging in 2016-17. - B.6 At the annual consultation meetings in January 2016 attendees anticipated continued demand for UK government debt from domestic pension funds in 2016-17, with a particular focus on index-linked gilts.1 - B.7 Market participants also anticipate ongoing demand for gilts from a range of international investors, including central banks and reserve managers, as well as overseas pension funds. - B.8 Domestic banks and building societies have become significant holders of gilts in recent years for regulatory purposes.
+- B.5 Both Gilt-Edged Market Makers (GEMMs) and end-investors have reported ongoing demand for conventional and index-linked gilts that is well diversified across the maturity spectrum and by investor type. - B.6 At the annual consultation meetings in January 2017 attendees anticipated continued demand for UK government debt from domestic pension funds in 2016-17, with a particular focus on index-linked gilts.1 - B.7 Market participants also expected ongoing demand for gilts from a range of international investors, including central banks and reserve managers. - B.8 Domestic banks and building societies have become significant holders of gilts in recent years for regulatory purposes.
 No major changes in gilt investment by domestic financial institutions are expected in the coming year.